A well-cut glove will have a nice snug fit, feel comfortable as you open and close your hand, and will perform well during normal use.

-Here are best practices for glove manufacturing, to ensure glove fit and feel:
+Here are best practices for glove manufacturing, to improve glove quality and ensure good fit:

 - Inspect incoming leather to make sure what is received in the factory matches the specification.

-Make sure that you get what you paid for, in terms of grade, origin, and other factors.
+Make sure that you get what you paid for, in terms of grade, origin, and other specs.

-- Make sure table cutting and sewing artisans have deep leather experience, and will know how to maximize yield and minimize waste.
+- Make sure table cutters and sewers have deep leather experience, to maximize yield and minimize waste, for better profit margins.

 Leather is a significant part of glove cost, and is too precious to waste!

-Have you ever had a fit problem or concern?
+Have you ever had a glove fit problem?
 How did you solve it?
 Let us know in the comments!

-To request a consultation or quote, please contact us by using the form below.
+Need help on a glove project?
+Contact us by using the form below.